 We welcome the requirement in subsection (3) for consent by devolved administrations to any regulations made under subsection (2) and for such regulations to be subject to the affirmative procedure.
-However, as referred to above we note that the provisions allow Scottish Ministers to consent to the Secretary of State making regulations about devolved matters (in this case, on regulations concerning the regulation of sea fishing within the Scottish zone) without reference to the Scottish Parliament.
+However, we note that no opportunity is given to the Scottish Parliament, Welsh Parliament or Northern Ireland Assembly to scrutinise and/or approve the regulations.